-Understanding of soft-QCD interactions has a direct impact on precision measurements of high-\(p_{\mathrm{T}}\) phenomena and searches for new physics, it provides insight into strong interactions in the non-pQCD regime: soft-QCD results are used in MC generator tuning, soft-QCD description is essential for simulating an underlying event (UE) with multiple parton interactions (MPI), and initial and final state gluon radiation (ISR, FSR).
-An important example of a process which is entirely governed by soft-QCD physics is hadronization.
-Since there is no uniform description of the phenomena that occur at low \(p_{\mathrm{T}}\), there is a variety of models trying to explain them through comparisons with extracted data.
-There is a wealth of CERN's Large Hadron Collider (LHC) \cite{Evans:2008zzb} measurements that probe the soft-QCD region and basically all LHC experiments to measure soft-QCD phenomena.
+Understanding of soft-QCD interactions has a direct impact on precision measurements of high-\(p_{\mathrm{T}}\) phenomena and searches for new physics; it provides insight into strong interactions in the non-pQCD regime: soft-QCD results are used in MC generator tuning, soft-QCD description is essential for simulating an underlying event (UE) with multiple parton interactions (MPI), and initial and final state gluon radiation (ISR, FSR).
+An important example of a process that is entirely governed by soft-QCD physics is hadronization.
+Since there is no uniform description of the phenomena that occur at low \(p_{\mathrm{T}}\), there are a variety of models trying to explain them through comparisons with extracted data.
+There is a wealth of CERN's Large Hadron Collider (LHC) \cite{Evans:2008zzb} measurements that probe the soft-QCD region, and basically all LHC experiments measure soft-QCD phenomena.

 Minimum bias (MB) events were used for soft-QCD studies.
 MB are inelastic events selected by an MB trigger with as little bias as possible or with low-\(p_{\mathrm{T}}\) events.
-MB events include non-diffractive (ND), single- (SD), double- (DD) and central-diffractive (CD) processes.
-In order to make a more complete study of particle properties in MB events, results are given for different multiplicity and kinematic selections termed as ``phase spaces'' (PS).
+MB events include non-diffractive (ND), single-diffractive (SD), double-diffractive (DD), and central-diffractive (CD) processes.
+In order to make a more complete study of particle properties in MB events, results are given for different multiplicity and kinematic selections termed ``phase spaces'' (PS).